anogire/city-blocks/README.md

 # City Blocks

-City Blocks is a high score puzzle game.
-Build a large city, having as much population as possible.\
+[City Blocks](https://city-blocks.surge.sh/) is a high score puzzle game.\
+Build a large city, having as much population as possible.

+Good luck and have fun building your own city!

+## Start game

 Each game starts with a few random buildings.

 ![il-start-game](https://user-images.githubusercontent.com/70234990/173236359-9530d722-1ad8-45dc-bb31-f4e10a9bd79e.jpeg)